 A big downside to an Upstart loan, however, is that it charges an origination fee of up to 8%, along with other fees.
 It also doesn’t allow borrowers to qualify for lower interest rates by adding a co-signer, co-borrower or adding collateral for a secured loan.

-The unsecured loans that Best Egg makes don’t have prepayment penalties, which is good because the minimum loan term is for 3 years.
+The unsecured loans that Best Egg helps you find don’t have prepayment penalties, which is good because the minimum loan term is for 3 years.
 Paying off a loan early without a fee means paying less interest.

 The minimum loan amount starts at $2,000, so the emergency you’re paying for will have to be a little heftier than a weekly grocery bill.

-Best Egg specializes in providing emergency loans for people with good credit, starting with a minimum credit score of 640.
+Best Egg specializes in finding emergency loans for people with good credit, starting with a minimum credit score of 640.

-The company has some of the lowest APRs around.
-However, to qualify for its lowest APR a minimum 700 FICO score is needed and an individual annual income of at least $100,000 is required.
+The company helps find some of the lowest APRs around.
+However, to qualify for lower APRs a minimum 700 FICO score is needed and an individual annual income of at least $100,000 is required.
 If you’re earning that much money and need an emergency loan, it’s time to start an emergency fund.

-Along with a minimum credit score requirement, Best Egg has other requirements that help ensure borrowers with at least good credit qualify for their loans.
+Along with a minimum credit score requirement, Best Egg has other requirements that help ensure borrowers with at least good credit qualify for loans it helps them find.
 While it doesn’t have a minimum income requirement, the average borrower earns $80,000 annually.
 Other minimum qualifications include: